 In 2006, Ms. Darragh became the Director of Entrepreneurial Programs at the University of Chicago Booth School of Business.
 Ms. Darragh's accomplishments included organizing global alumni entrepreneurship immersion trips to India and China, launching the Global New Venture Challenge.
 She taught the New Venture Lab and Social Entrepreneurship Lab courses and was also a coach for the New Venture Challenge and the Social Venture Challenge.

 Ms. Darragh is also active in impact investing.
-In collaboration with Professor Jamie Jones, she organized an 'Impact Investing' conference in 2011 and then launched Impact Engine, an accelerator for for-profit social ventures.
-Impact Engine is now a seed fund and she is part of the investment committee.
+In collaboration with Professor Jamie Jones, she organized an 'Impact Investing' conference in 2011 and then launched Impact Engine, a venture capital and private equity investment firm focused on growing companies that generate positive outcomes in education, health, economic empowerment, and environmental sustainability.

 Ms. Darragh is an active member of the Chicago entrepreneurial community.
 She has been a long-time board member of the Chicagoland Entrepreneurial Center/1871 and also is a board member for the Golden Apple Foundation.

 In her free time, Ms. Darragh will be on the golf course or paddle tennis court, skiing or in her garden.

 Entrepreneurship and Innovation

 The purpose of this course is to understand the impact of history, culture, politics and economics on the development of entrepreneurial ecosystems.
 Class sessions explore various frameworks that evaluate global entrepreneurship as well the importance of various stakeholders and factors that foster successful ecosystems – universities, accelerator/incubators, venture capital, banks, labor laws, intellectual property rights, etc. This year, students will research the ecosystems in Peru and Colombia.